-Sitting here, typing, feeling the keys on my keyboard, it is easy to see just how important my sense of touch is; I can hardly imagine what my life would be like if I didn’t have it.
-This alone highlights the complete reliance we have on our senses, the way they play a part in everything we do, and how interconnected they all are.
+As I sit here typing, feeling the keys on my keyboard, it is easy to see just how I take my sense of touch for granted.
+Yet I can hardly imagine what my life would be like if I didn’t have it.
+We are so reliant on our senses, the way they play a part in everything we do, and how interconnected they all are.

 We also each have unique ways of using our senses, the importance and preference we will place on one or more of them.
 For instance if you focus on how I am communicating to you, connecting at a deep level, pitching it at just the right tone, perhaps warming to my language, I am sure it wont take you long to fathom out which words I have used that align to each of our main senses, and which ones you might use more often in your own language.
 Noticing how we use certain well known phrases such as “I hear what you are saying” “I see what you mean” “I feel you understand me better now” makes it even more apparent.

 By listening out to which sensory words people use we can gain a better insight into what their preferred senses might be, allowing us to build even better rapport with them.
 This is most apparent when someone is talking about something really important to them such as an upsetting incident or a snippet of a wonderful holiday they had.